KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 the section entitled :ref:`auxiliary-files-and-the-substitution-preprocessor`.

-KPP kinetic description files specify the chemical equations, the initial values of each of the  pecies involved, the integration parameters, and many other options.
+KPP kinetic description files specify the chemical equations, the initial values of each of the species involved, the integration parameters, and many other options.
 The KPP preprocessor parses the kinetic description files and generates several output files.
 Files that are written in KPP syntax have one of the suffixes :file:`.kpp`,